sulfuror/rescript-sh/README.md

 `config` directory will contain the `rescript` `rescript.conf` file, the `rescript-datefile` and the `rescript-exclusions`.
 If you have multiple repositories, this subdirectory will contain those three files for every script (one script for every repo).
-One is temporary and it is a `lock` file that will be deleted by the script at the end of it.
-The other file is a `datefile` created by the script.
-This `datefile` is not temporary and if it is deleted the script will create it again on the next run.

 `lock` directory will always be empty except when `rescript` is running. `rescript` creates a temporarily file called `rescript.lock` every time it runs and the file